June 25, 2024

 Back to top

-• Click the layers button in the upper right of the diagramming toolbar to open the layers panel.
+• Open the layers panel: click the layers icon in the upper right of the diagramming toolbar, under the paint icon.

-• Click the + icon at the bottom of the layers panel to add a new layer.
+• Add a new layer: click the + icon at the bottom of the layers panel.

-• Just to the right of the + icon is the duplicate layer icon.
+• Duplicate a layer: click the button to the right of the + in the layers panel.

-• Rearrange layers by clicking just to the left of the layer's name, then dragging and dropping the layer into its preferred order.
+• Rearrange layers: click just to the left of the layer’s name, then drag and drop the layer into the preferred order.

 Back to top